warmi01/build-service/README.md

 # build-service
-CI Build Service for Jenkin
+CI Build Service for Jenkins

 To use: